GBSEcom/Ruby/docs/PaymentTokenApi.md

 client_request_id = 'client_request_id_example' # String | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format. api_key = 'api_key_example' # String | Key given to merchant after boarding associating their requests with the appropriate app in Apigee. timestamp = 56 # Integer | Epoch timestamp in milliseconds in the request from a client system.
-Used for Message Signature generation and time limit (5 mins). payment_tokenization_request = OpenapiClient::PaymentTokenizationRequest.new # PaymentTokenizationRequest | Accepted request types: PaymentCardPaymentTokenizationRequest and ReferencedOrderPaymentTokenizationRequest. opts = {
+Used for Message Signature generation and time limit (5 mins). payment_tokenization_request = OpenapiClient::PaymentTokenizationRequest.new # PaymentTokenizationRequest | Accepted request types: PaymentCardPaymentTokenizationRequest, PaymentDevicePaymentTokenizationRequest, and ReferencedOrderPaymentTokenizationRequest. opts = {
   message_signature: 'message_signature_example', # String | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
   authorization: 'authorization_example', # String | The access token previously generated with the access-tokens call.
 Use the format 'Bearer {access-token}'.